dakurei-gems/rubycord/README.md

 ## Development setup

-**This section is for developing discordrb itself!
+**This section is for developing rubycord itself!
 If you just want to make a bot, see the [Installation](https://github.com/dakurei-gems/discordrb#installation) section.**

 After checking out the repo, run `bin/setup` to install dependencies.
 You can then run tests via `bundle exec rspec spec`.
 Make sure to run standard also: `bundle exec standardrb`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.